 Jennifer is committed to Mukilteo, and believes in service: she is the President of the Mukilteo Lighthouse Festival Association and volunteers with the Farmers Market.
 Today, she makes her home with her husband, Jeff, in Mukilteo, a few miles from where she grew up.

-Jeff Ketchel is the Interim Administrator at the Snohomish Health District, where he’s been the Director of Environmental Health since 2015.
+Jeff Ketchel is the Administrator at the Snohomish Health District, where he’s been the Director of Environmental Health since 2015.
 Prior to his appointment in Snohomish County, he was the Director of the Grant County Health Department and spent 15 years in King County’s public health department.

 Jeff received his Masters degree from the University of Washington Bothell and graduated from the National Preparedness Leadership Initiative, Executive Education Program at Harvard University.